CathLind/tcm_commerce_extra/README.md

 Added functionality for out commerce sites

 ## Taxresolver
-Tax resolver for Swedish 6% book VAT
+Tax resolver for Swedish 6% book VAT.
+Needs a product variation type with the ID 'books'